-And I speak from experience, having enjoyed sex, I suppose, more variously than most.
+And I speak from experience, And I speak from experience, having enjoyed sex, I suppose, more variously than most.
 I am not arguing for its abrogation, or even prophesying its imminent decline: I am only suggesting that the phenomenon of intergender perhaps offers some hope of emancipation from its impositions.
-For there is to the puzzled welcome which the world gives to its Boy Georges some element of yearning.
-Improbably delineated, it seems, in rock star, epicene athlete, or sexchanged litterateur, some remote ideal is represented, as if humanity glimpses in that blending of ancient opposites, that challenging rebuttal of unrebuttable truths, not the end of things at all, but the start, as a songwriter said long ago in quite another context, of something new. 🔾
+For there is in the puzzled welcome which the world gives to its Boy Georges some element of yearning.
+Improbably delineated in rock star, epicene athlete or sex-changed literatus, some remote ideal is represented, as if humanity glimpses in that blending of ancient opposites a challenging rebuttal of unrebuttable truths, not the end of things at all, but the start, as the songwriter said in quite another context, of something new. puzzled welcome which the world new.